-- PISA 2009 covers the domains of reading, mathematics and science not merely in terms of whether students can reproduce specific subject matter knowledge, but also whether they can extrapolate from what they have learned and apply their knowledge in novel situations. - Emphasis is on the mastery of processes, the understanding of concepts and the ability to function in various situations within each domain.
+- PISA 2012 covers the domains of mathematics, reading and science not only in terms of whether students can reproduce specific subject matter knowledge, but also whether they can extrapolate from what they have learnt and apply their knowledge in novel situations.
+Two other domains were included in the PISA 2012 cycle: problem solving, in which not all countries participated because of technical issues, and financial literacy, which was administered as an option by some countries. - Emphasis is on the mastery of processes, the understanding of concepts and the ability to function in various situations within each domain.